OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 simulation are given in the ``simulation_controls`` section.
 These are generally passed directly to the appropriate portions of the software and are not modified by the preprocessor except where indicated below.
-Thus, various types of data can generally be interchanges.
+Thus, various types of data can generally be interchanged.
 For example, most fields allow for their values to be a number wrapped in quotes ("10") or a numeric value (10).
 This is useful in fields where MBDyn allows various forms of input like ``max_iterations``.